openstack-archive/infra-manual/doc/source/creators.rst

 Verify that the Tests Pass
 --------------------------

-If you configure tests for an imported repository, ensure that all of the tests pass successfully before importing.
+If you configure tests for an imported project, ensure that all of the tests pass successfully before importing.
 Otherwise your first change needs to fix all test failures.
 You can run most of the tests locally using ``tox`` to verify that they pass.